IQ-SCM/godeng/README.md

       --output string      output (default "stdout")
-      --sleep int          fix creation time interval for each log (second) --tablename string   tablename, only used when output is sql (default "godeng") --url string         http request url,only used when output is http/https
+      --sleep int          fix creation time interval for each log (second) --tablename string   tablename, only used when output is sql (default "godeng") --url string         http request url,only used when output is http/https and output is json
 ```

 ## Support Formats